-Until or unless you get a proper mattress for sleeping, you should not expect to get rid of the bad impacts of side sleeping.
+Until or unless you get a proper mattress for sleeping, you should not expect to get rid of the bad impacts of the side sleeping.
 We will highlight this fact later in this article.

-Let us tell you that, there is a benefit of stomach sleeping that no other sleeping position have.
+Let us tell you that, there is a benefit of stomach sleeping that no other sleeping position has.
 And that is, you will get rid of the habit of snoring while sleeping on your stomach.